Looking for practical advice for being more chill? Here are 30 simple tips for you.

 1. Embrace Your True Self

-Before I get into all. the. things you need to become someone you’re not, let’s stay with embracing who you are.
+Before I get into all. the. things you need to become someone you’re not, let’s start with embracing who you are.

 Trying to be chill while not accepting yourself is about as effective as wearing a paper bag in the rain.
 The real secret to being chill starts with radical self-acceptance.